Do It ('Til You're Satisfied) (album)

 Do It ('Til You're Satisfied) is the debut studio album by American band B. T. Express from Brooklyn, New York.
 It was released in 1974 via Scepter Records.

+Background

 Production was handled by Jeff Lane and Trade Martin.
 The album peaked at number five on the Billboard 200 and topped the Top R&B Albums chart.
 It was certified Gold by the Recording Industry Association of America on March 6, 1975 for selling over 500,000 copies in the United States.

 It spawned four singles: "That's What I Want For You Baby" b/w "Do You Like It", "Do It ('Til You're Satisfied)", "Express" and "Once You Get It".

+In a 2024 interview with DJ Finesse of Video Explosion Urban Music Interviews, Jamal Risbrook talks about how his jacket got included in the front cover picture on the album.

+Shot in Brooklyn at the Nostrand Avenue station of the long Island railway.
+Risbrook took off the jacket every time the photographer would do a shoot.
+He hung it on the fence.
+The photographer never noticed that the jacket was haging there.